FAQ - Frequently Asked Questions

 If the entry is selected as a winner, the student’s parent or legal guardian will be contacted for permission to publish.

-- My child is in third grade but reads on a higher level.
+- My child is in 3rd grade (or below) but reads on a higher level.
 Can he/she still enter?

 Unfortunately, no. Our official rules state that a student must be in at least grade 4 to enter.